dpdug4n/osquery_schema_to_json/README.md

 # osquery_schema_to_json
-Utility for converting the table files from https://github.com/osquery/osquery/tree/master/specs/windows to a .json
+Utility for converting the table files from https://github.com/osquery/osquery to a .json

-Drop .py into 'specs' folder & execute.